vfarcic/blue-green-docker-jenkins/README.md

 Blue-Green Deployment Workflow To Docker Swarm with Jenkins
 ===========================================================

 The idea behind this article is to explore ways to deploy releases to [Docker Swarm](https://docs.docker.com/swarm/) without downtime.
 We'll use *blue-green* process.
-More info about the process and one possible implementation can be found in the [Blue-Green Deployment, Automation and Self-Healing Procedure](http://technologyconversations.com/2015/07/02/scaling-to-infinity-with-docker-swarm-docker-compose-and-consul-part-34-blue-green-deployment-automation-and-self-healing-procedure/) article.
+More info about the process and one possible implementation can be found in the [Blue-Green Deployment, Automation and Self-Healing Procedure](http://technologyconversations.com/2015/07/02/scaling-to-infinity-with-docker-swarm-docker-compose-and-consul-part-34-blue-green-deployment-automati!on-and-self-healing-procedure/) article.
 One of the downsides of the process we used in that article is Ansible itself.
 While it is probably the best tool for provisioning and orchestration, it had some downsides when we tried to use it as the tool to deploy containers especially if the process is complex.
 It lacked some constructs common in most programming languages.
-This time we'll try to implement the same process but using the [Jenkins Workflow Plugin] and a bit of Groovy scripts.
+This time we'll try to implement the same process but using the [Jenkins Workflow Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Workflow+Plugin) and a bit of Groovy scripts.
+The plugin was originally written by [CloudBees](https://www.cloudbees.com/) and is fully open sourced.

-TODO: Explain the BG process
+We'll use the Workflow to define a blue-green deployment process.
+In a nutshell, we should do the following.

+* Provision the Swarm cluster
+* Provision the proxy service
+* Pull the latest release
+* Deploy the latest release in parallel with the current one
+* Run pre-integration tests that will confirm that everything seems to be working correctly
+* Update the proxy service
+* Run post-integration tests that will confirm that everything seems to be working correctly through the proxy service
+* Stop the previous release

+On top of those steps, the process should be capable of rolling back in case something goes wrong.
+Additional feature we'll introduce is the request to scale the service (and maintain scaled number in subsequent deployments).

-Let's see it in action first and then discuss how it was done.
+Let's see the job in action first and then discuss how it was done later.

 Setting Up Docker Swarm Cluster and Jenkins
 -------------------------------------------